atom/atom/CONTRIBUTING.md

 There are many more, but this list should be a good starting point.
 For more information on how to work with Atom's official packages, see [Contributing to Atom Packages](https://github.com/atom/atom/blob/master/docs/contributing-to-packages.md).

-Also, because Atom is so extensible, it's possible that a feature you've become accustomed to in Atom or an issue you're encountering aren't coming from a bundled package at all, but rather a [community package](https://atom.io/packages) you've installed.
+Also, because Atom is so extensible, it's possible that a feature you've become accustomed to in Atom or an issue you're encountering isn't coming from a bundled package at all, but rather a [community package](https://atom.io/packages) you've installed.
 Each community package has its own repository too, and you should be able to find it in Settings > Packages for the packages you installed and contribute there.

 ### Design Decisions

-When we make a significant decision in how we maintain the project and what we can or cannot support, we will be documenting them in the [atom/design-decisions repository](https://github.com/atom/design-decisions).
+When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [atom/design-decisions repository](https://github.com/atom/design-decisions).
 If you have a question around how we do things, check to see if it is documented there.
 If it is *not* documented there, please open a new topic on [Discuss, the official Atom message board](https://discuss.atom.io) and ask your question.

 ## How Can I Contribute?